-One Hundred and Eighth Annual Meeting of the Company to be held on Tuesday May 21, 2024 at 2:00PM at the T&T North Room, Radisson Hotel Trinidad, Wrightson Road, Port of Spain.
+One Hundred and Ninth Annual Meeting of Guardian Media Limited ("the Company") to be held at the T&T North Room, Radisson Hotel Trinidad, Wrightson Road, Port of Spain on Tuesday 27 May, 2025 at 2:00 p.m.

 3. Solicitation: